ayushsawnani/SpinUp_750S/README.md

 Our project is created using the **PROS** CLI with the **Visual Studio Code** editor.

 *Includes*
-- X-Drive code, using power equation
+- X-Drive code, using directional control

-- Kiwi Drive code, using power equation
+- Kiwi Drive code, using power equation (absolute useless)

 - Build Drive code